nasa/harmony-gdal-adapter/README.md

 ![](https://data-services-github-badges.s3.amazonaws.com/cov.svg?dummy=true)

-A Harmony (https://harmony.earthdata.nasa.gov/) backend service that transforms input images using GDAL.
+A [Harmony](https://harmony.earthdata.nasa.gov/) backend service that transforms input images using GDAL.

-HGA is published to [ghcr.io](https://github.com/nasa/harmony-gdal-adapter/pkgs/container/harmony-gdal-adapter) GitHub's Container registry.
+HGA is published to [ghcr.io](https://github.com/nasa/harmony-gdal-adapter/pkgs/container/harmony-gdal-adapter) GitHub's Container Registry.

-HGA is invoked by [harmony](https://github.com/nasa/harmony) when the harmony server is configured, via Harmony's [service.yml](https://github.com/nasa/harmony/blob/main/config/services.yml) or by UMM-S/C associations in CMR, to handle an incoming request for the collection.
-You can see examples of requests that harmony dispatches to the harmony-gdal-adapter by examining the [regression test notebook for hga](https://github.com/nasa/harmony-regression-tests/blob/main/test/hga/HGA_regression.ipynb).
+HGA is invoked by [harmony](https://github.com/nasa/harmony) when the harmony server is configured by UMM-Service UMM-Collection associations in CMR, to handle an incoming request for the collection.
+You can see examples of requests that harmony dispatches to the harmony-gdal-adapter by examining the [regression test notebook for hga](https://github.com/nasa/harmony-regression-tests/blob/main/test/hga/HGA_Regression.ipynb).

 ## Test with Docker